About the Community

 Please see the FAQ page for answers to frequently asked questions on how you can get involved with the Carpentries community and its volunteer-led workshops.
 If you have any additional questions, please reach out to firstname.lastname@example.org.

 The UW-Madison Data Science Hub and the Carpentries partner to offer data and software training for researchers.
 The Carpentries core values of teaching skills to empower researchers, building community, and constantly learning from each other reflects the Data Science Hub’s mission of engaging community and creating learning opportunities to strengthen researchers’ computational skills.

 Since January 2019, the Data Science Hub has been carrying on the tradition of hosting these workshops on the UW-Madison campus that the Advanced Computing Initiative started in April 2013.
 Research Computing Facilitators from the Center for High Throughput Computing have also been key in developing the Carpentries community at UW-Madison.
-See a complete list of past workshops here.
+See the workshop archive for a complete list of past workshops.